Matei Presents Research at International Studies Association Annual Convention

 During the ISA convention, Matei also had the opportunity to attend two additional events.
 The International Journal of Intelligence and Counterintelligence (IJICI) hosted its annual luncheon on 24 February.
 Dr. Matei is on the editorial board of the well-respected journal, along with James Wirtz, Dean of the NPS School of International Graduate Studies (SIGS).
 IJICI publishes four editions annually, on which both Matei and Wirtz are a frequent contributors and collaborators.

 Dr. Matei also used her travel for the ISA annual convention as an opportunity to visit the US Central Intelligence Agency (CIA).
-Matei visited with a group of NPS faculty, including Jesse Hammond of the Department of Defense Analysis, Jumana Kawar of the Department of National Security Affairs, and Thomas Bruneau, professor emeritus and former director of CCMR.
+Matei visited with a group of NPS faculty, including Jesse Hammond of the Department of Defense Analysis, an instructor from the Department of National Security Affairs, and Thomas Bruneau, professor emeritus and former director of CCMR.
 The visit was coordinated by Randy Burkett and John Tullius, who have both served as CIA representatives to NPS.

 In addition to presenting her work, sitting on discussion panels, meeting with IJICI, and visiting CIA headquarters during the convention, Matei was appointed by ISA to serve as the Program Co-Chair of the Intelligence Studies Section for February 2017 – April 2018.
 The Intelligence Studies Section is one of 30 categories of study that comprise the ISA, and is dedicated to addressing the subject of intelligence in the “larger context of international relations, foreign policy, international law, ethics, and the efforts of nation-states to maintain political, economic, and military security.”